bravoalpha79/Googly-cricket-glossary/README.md

     value:
     - paste the string copied from MongoDB,
     - inside the pasted string, replace `<password>` with your database access password (**NOT** your MongoDB login password), and
-    - replace `test` with the name of the database used for your project.
+    - replace `test` with the name (case-sensitive!) of the database used for your project.

     key: `SECRET_KEY`
     value: value of SECRET_KEY as entered in the project's env.py file, **without quotes** .